FlorentCLMichel/Machiavelli/Readme.md

 * The order in which players play is fixed in the first one while the first player is chosen (pseudo-)randomly in the second one.
 * The first one has an option to save the game while the second one does it automatically at the start of each turn.
+* Some of the improvements to the second version have not been ported to the first one.
+They are only convenience changes, thought, ad do not affect the game rules.

 ## Config files